A Latvian exile is a person who meets all the following requirements:

 • the pre-war Latvian citizen's passport .

-If the original documents are sent by post, they will be returned to the address indicated together with the decision taken.
+Copies of documents must be certified by a notary and legalised, except for a copy of an identification document.
+However, if the original documents are sent by post, they will be returned to the correspondence address indicated in the person's application, together with the decision.

 How long does the examination of submitted documents take?